How to Track AI Referral Traffic in Google Analytics 4 [June 2026]

 AI tools don't always send direct traffic.
 Someone asks ChatGPT for advice, sees your name, then searches for you on Google two days later.

 GA4 logs that as branded organic search.
-Looks like SEO.
+Looks like SEO won.
 But the AI mention is what started it.

 Pull your branded search traffic from GA4.
 Filter by sessions where source is Google and medium is organic.
 Add a secondary dimension for search query if Search Console is linked.

-Export 90 days.
-Look for spikes.
+Export 90 days and look for spikes.
 Did branded searches jump the week after you started showing up in Perplexity?
 Compare the timing to when your content appeared in AI citations.

 Branded search lifts that line up with AI visibility spikes are the signal.
 That's your hidden AI influence.